dportzline83/ravendb-example/README.md

 - Focus less on how the data is stored, and more on how it will be accessed
 - Ask yourself, will this type ever need to be accessed independently, or does it only make sense within the context of some parent document?

+# Some highlighted features of RavenDB 3
+- New Raven Studio!
+No more Silverlight!!!
+- Support for Voron storage engine (port of Lightning Memory-mapped Database)
+  - More performant
+  - No DTC transaction support
+- Some changes to index performance
+- ```WhatChanged``` and ```HasChanges``` available on session
+- Missing properties on save operation are retained in database

 # ACID/BASE - see links below

 ### Links